Toni Tasev

-Toni Tasev (Тони Тасев; born 25 March 1994) is a Bulgarian professional footballer who plays as a winger for Slavia Sofia.
+Toni Tasev (Тони Тасев; born 25 March 1994) is a Bulgarian professional footballer who plays as a winger for Belasitsa Petrich.

 Career

 Pirin

 Born in Blagoevgrad, Tasev is a product of the Pirin 2001 academy.
 On 30 August 2013, he joined Pirin Blagoevgrad and made his senior debut two days later, coming on as a substitute against Velbazhd Kyustendil at Osogovo Stadium in a game of the third division.
 Tasev scored his first goal in a 3–0 away win over Sportist Svoge on 29 September.

 Botev Plovdiv

 On 7 June 2017, Tasev signed a 2-year contract with Botev Plovdiv as a free agent.
 On 29 June Tasev made an official debut for Botev Plovdiv during the 3–1 away win over Partizani Tirana in the 1st qualifying round of UEFA Europa League.
 On 6 June 2018, Tasev, who had been on loan at Montana during the spring, was released from Botev Plovdiv.